ankaan/ludd-git/slides.md

 # Already pushed
 git revert 502fcb1

+# Help, my stuff is gone!
+git reflog
+git reset --hard 502fcb1
 ```

 But in general: Leave your published errors in the history!

-But remember, the data is still there!
+Though remember, the data is still there!

 ---
 ## Tags